anbraten/led/README.md

 function init (_matrix) {
   Matrix = _matrix // save matrix api object

-  Matrix.setTick(1000) // set tickrate to 1 tick per 1000 ms
+  Matrix.setTick(1000) // set tick rate to 1 tick per 1000 ms

   Matrix.on('started', () => {
     console.log(exports.name) // executed when your script should start })

   Matrix.on('stopped', () => {
-    // exectued when your script should stop
+    // executed when your script should stop
   })

   Matrix.on('update', () => {
-    // exectued when matrix loop tick is send.
+    // executed when matrix loop tick is send.
     // this is the point you should handle your logic.
   })

   Matrix.on('draw', () => {
-    // exectued when your script should render leds
+    // executed when your script should render leds
   })
 }
 ```